-In her talk she reveals how “power posing” – standing in a posture of confidence, even when you don’t feel confident- can affect the measures of testosterone and cortisol levels in your brain.
+In her talk she reveals how “Power Posing”, which is standing in a posture of confidence, even when you don’t feel confident, can impact the measures of testosterone and cortisol levels in your brain.
 Her research shows that you literally change your body chemistry by changing your body position.

-As a coach how many times do you start your first practice and your middle school or high school players are slouched over, arms crossed looking at the floor.
-You can literally see who is insecure and lacks confidence from the moment you walk into the first huddle.
+As a High School Varsity Head Coach, how many times do you start your first practice and your Middle School or High School players are slouched over, arms crossed looking at the floor.
+You can literally see who is insecure and lacks confidence from the moment you walk into the gym to your first huddle.

-The Wonder Woman pose is the ultimate power pose, where you put your hands on your hips.
-Standing with your feet apart and your hands on your hips may feel odd at first, but this is a power pose in its essence.
+We ask players to come up with two “Power Poses” for huddle and one “Silly / Fun Power Pose”.
+The Wonder Woman “Power Pose” (above right) is the ultimate “Power Pose”, whereby you put your hands on your hips, standing with your feet apart, and your hands on your hips.
+This may feel odd at first, but this is a true “Power Pose” in its essence.

-“Power Posing” is also important for matches.
-I have heard many coaches tell me, “My girls walked into the gym, took one look at the opponent and lost!”
+“Power Posing” is also important for volleyball matches and training your players to thrive in competition.
+We have heard High School Varsity Head Coaches tell us at Volleyball1on1, “My girls walked into the gym, took one look at the opponent, and lost!”

-I encourage you to review these ideas with your player’s parents.
-Teams I work with send out an email to the parents who are most often extremely grateful.
+We encourage you to review “Power Posing” with your players parents too.
+Teams we work with sometimes send out an email to their players parents to educate them on this powerful tool and they are most often extremely grateful.